jfcloutier/karma_system/design_notes/acting.md

 * If a plan is **not** found
   * the receiving CA broadcasts to its parents `cannot_execute([directive=Directive])`

-##### Message `execute(DirectiveId)`
+##### Event `execute(DirectiveId)`

-A CA asks an umwelt CA to execute the plan the umwelt CA constructed to achieve a directive previously received from the CA.
+A CA asks its umwelt CAs to execute the plan, if any, each umwelt CA constructed to achieve a directive previously received from the CA.

 * If the umwelt CA receiving this message is at level 1 (one level above effector CAs)
   * Execute the plan (a list of actions) in one go and at once